cometbft/cometbft/UPGRADING.md

 When indexing block events, the indexer would include the function that returned those events (`BeginBlock` or `EndBlock`).
 In ABCI 2.0 `FinalizeBlock` combines these functions, and all events are returned within `ResultFinalizeBlock`.
-Therefore, the function fields will have no meaning anymore and will be removed in CometBFT v0.38.x.
+Therefore, the function field will have no meaning anymore, and to reduce storage space taken by the indexer, it will be removed in CometBFT v0.38.x.

-If you included the function information in your queries, this information will be discarded and you should not rely on it anymore.
+Events indexed with previous CometBFT or Tendermint versions, will still be processed, but the function field is ignored.
+There is no need to re-index the events.

+However, queries checking for this field, will return nothing.

 ## v0.37.0